jhayer/baargin/README.md

 ## Test the workflow

 We provide a test directory containing 3 illumina tests datasets, of *E. coli*,  that have been downsampled to be lighter.
-You can run this, from the directory of your choice, as long as you give the path to the nf-wgs_amr directory:
+You can run this, from the directory of your choice, as long as you give the path to the baargin directory:

 ```
-nextflow run /path/to/nf-wgs_amr/main.nf -profile singu \
+nextflow run /path/to/baargin/main.nf -profile singu \
-  --illumina '/path/to/nf-wgs_amr/data' --genus 'Escherichia' --species 'coli' \
+  --illumina '/path/to/baargin/data' --genus 'Escherichia' --species 'coli' \
   --busco_lineage 'enterobacterales_odb10' --amrfinder_organism 'Escherichia' \
   --species_taxid '562' --output './results_test'
 ```